The SCA’s period of interest is from Prehistory to the end of the Renaissance (pre-17th century) and looks at all cultures from around the world.

 Learning by Doing

-The SCA is a group of people interested in the study and re-creation of the Middle Ages.
+The SCA is a group of people interested in the study and re-creation of pre 17th century history.
 It is much more than a study group.
 We learn by doing.
 For example, rather than simply reading about armor of the period; we read about it, look at surviving examples, consult with others, and then attempt to learn the medieval techniques by actually making armor.
-We then take it a step further - we take our creation onto a field of battle and use it for protection in armored combat.
+We then take it a step further – we take our creation onto a field of battle and use it for protection in armored combat.
 The same is true of clothing, needlework, leatherwork, carpentry, cooking, etc. If it was done in the Middle Ages, chances are good that someone in the SCA does it!